Dear History Majors:

 5. Check out the additional advising resources on the History Department’s Web site: http://www.k-state.edu/history/undergrad

-Forms at this site include the template for a B.S. and B.A. degreein the College of Arts & Sciences; the template for History majors,double-majors, and minors; a chart that explains the distributionrequirements for 500-level History classes; and an explanation of the University General Education requirement.
+Forms at this site include the template for a B.S. and B.A. degreein the College of Arts & Sciences; the template for History majors,double-majors, and minors; a chart that explains the distribution requirements for 300-level History classes.

-I also want to pass along some brief descriptions of the two sections of Hist 586 for Fall 2014:
+I also want to pass along the topics for the Hist 586 sections:

 Lead Undergraduate Advisor